chrisoyer/ski-snow-modeling/README.md

 For inference, I am currently using (0,1,1)(0,1,0)12 .
 The regression with SARIMA errors model includes snowfall as the exogenous variable.
 The betas for the snowfall variable for each resort are:
 <img src="./resources/snowfall_beta.png" width=600>

+### Feature Engineering
+For monthly features, instead of binary one-hot encoded month columns, e.g. 3/27/2016 having a 1 in the March column, I encoded the distance to the nearest 15th, and to the second nearest 15th, rounded to 30 days per month.
+E.g. an April 1st datapoint would have .467 weight on the Month_3 feature and .533 on the Month_4 feature.
+This ensures changing weights on the months creates smooth predictions and should improve both inference and predictions.

 ### LSTM Models in Tensorflow
 After trying several architectures, the LSTM model with the best results was 1 hidden lstm layer, with 400 cells, stopped early at 12 epochs.